djellemah/philtre/README.md

-# Philtre::Sequel
+# Philtre

-It's the Sequel equivalent for Ransack, Metasearch, Searchlogic.
-If this doesn't make you fall in love, I don't know what will.
+It's the [Sequel](http://sequel.jeremyevans.net) equivalent for Ransack, Metasearch, Searchlogic.
+If this doesn't make you fall in love, I don't know what will :-p

 ## Installation